Amajlija: History

-The band's following album Zašto si tako blesava i luda (Why Are You so Weird and Crazy), also produced by Aničić, was released in 1990 through PGP-RTB.
+The band's following album, Zašto si tako blesava i luda (Why Are You so Weird and Crazy), also produced by Aničić, was released in 1990 through PGP-RTB.
 Since Aničić decided to devote himself completely to a career as a producer, Većkalov switched to playing guitar, and the new bassist became the former Arena member Zoran "Zobma" Marjanović.
-While previous Amajlija album was mostly hard rock-oriented, Zašto si tako blesava i luda presented the band in a more pop rock sound, with the songs "To je bio dan" ("That Was the Day"), "Čeznem da te zeznem" ("I Wanna Screw You Up"), and "Veruj u ljubav" ("Believe in Love") being the album's main hits.
-Songs were composed by Banjac, and the lyrics were written by Banjac and Predrag Srbljanin, Banjac's former high school teacher.
-After the album release, the new band members became Miroslav "Kića" Maletič (solo guitar), and former Love Hunters member Milan "Mićko" Ljubenković (drums).
+While previous Amajlija album was more hard rock-oriented, Zašto si tako blesava i luda presented the band with a more pop rock sound, with the songs "To je bio dan" ("That Was the Day"), "Čeznem da te zeznem" ("I Wanna Screw You Up"), and "Veruj u ljubav" ("Believe in Love") becoming the album's biggest hits.
+The songs were composed by Banjac, and the lyrics were written by Banjac and Predrag Srbljanin, Banjac's former high school teacher.
+After the album release, the new band members became Miroslav "Kića" Maletić (solo guitar), and former Love Hunters member Milan "Mićko" Ljubenković (drums).

 Amajlija's third album, Vruće + hladno (Hot + Cold), was recorded in London in 1991 by Banjac, Većkalov and Aničić only.
 With the album the band returned to hard rock sound.
 British disc jockey Andy Kershaw appeared on the album as a guest, playing acoustic guitar.
 The album's biggest hits were the title track and the acoustic ballad "Ume biti gadno" ("It Can Get Nasty"), which the band had considered not to release at all.
 Due to the intense live performances after the album release, including the 1992 and 1993 Gitarijada festival in Zaječar, Vruće + hladno became the band's greatest commercial success.

 The band's fourth studio album, Čista zabava, čist rock 'n' roll (Pure Entertainment, Pure Rock 'n' Roll) was released through PGP-RTB successor PGP-RTS.
-The album, recorded with Bajaga i Instruktori member Saša Lokner on keyboards, featured electronic music elements, resulting in negative album critics.
+The album, was produced by Bajaga i Instruktori member Saša Lokner, who also played keyboards on the album recording.
+It featured electronic music elements, resulting in negative album critics.
 However, the tracks "Dala si mi" ("You Gave Me") and the cover of Đorđe Balašević song "Prva ljubav" ("First Love"), due to their frequent radio broadcasts, became hits and the band got the opportunity to perform at the Music Festival Budva.
-After the album release, on May 13, 1994, the band held a large open air concert at the Novi Sad Danube Park handball playground.
+After the album release, on 13 May 1994, the band held a large open air concert at Novi Sad's Danube Park handball playground.